 Costs vary, of course, depending on the patient’s needs.
 This doesn’t usually vary by age, although older patients may require longer treatment because their teeth do not move as easily.
 On the other hand, younger patients are likely to get their treatment in multiple phases, which counterbalances this.
 In short, your journey (or your child’s) is unique and can’t be predicted until an orthodontist takes a look.

-To learn more about the full cost of dental braces visit our article about the complete guide to dental braces cost and care in 2022.
+To learn more about the full cost of dental braces visit our article about the complete guide to dental braces cost and care.

 Dental Braces and Age: Some FAQs